nginx/unit-docs/source/installation.rst

 Configuring Sources
 ===================

-First, run system checks and create the :file:`Makefile` that you will update during language module setup:
+To run system compatibility checks and generate a :file:`Makefile` with core build instructions for Unit:

 .. code-block:: console

    $ ./configure <command-line options>

+To finalize the resulting :file:`Makefile`, configure the :ref:`language modules <installation-src-modules>` you need.

 General :program:`./configure` options: